-Within 15 calendar days of receiving the complaint, the PHA will provide a written notice to those alleged to have violated the rule.
+Within 10 business 15 calendar days of receiving the complaint, the PHA will investigate and attempt to remedy discrimination complaints made against the PHA.
+The PHA will also advise the family of their right to file a fair housing complaint with the HUD's Office of Fair Housing and Equal Opportunity (FHEO).
+The fair housing poster, posted in a conspicuous and accessible locations in PHA lobbies, will reference how to file a complaint with FHEO. provide a written notice to those alleged to have violated the rule.
 The PHA will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).